sandrinodimattia/WindowsAzure-IPAddressRestriction/README.md

 Port is a TCP Port number.

 IP/Host/Range is the specific address, host or address range (x.x.x.x-y.y.y.y).
 An important thing here is that I added the 0.0.0.0 address as any/asterisk value.
-You can add multple rules separated by semicolon.
+You can add multiple rules separated by semicolon.

 An example:
  - ALLOW 80 0.0.0.0;DENY 80 10.10.10.20